nvtkaszpir/3d-print/prusa-connect-proxy/README.md

-- certain printers have some compute limits and thus they do not connect to `connect.prusa3d.com` but to `buddy-a.connect.prusa3d.com` which uses different cert without Certificata Authority chain.
+- certain printers have some compute limits and thus they do not connect to `connect.prusa3d.com` but to `buddy-a.connect.prusa3d.com` which uses different cert without Certificate Authority chain.
 If you try to upload file via Prusa Connect to the printer and it fails, then change address to `buddy-a...` in `nginx/conf.d/default.conf` (it is default now)